zzonyo/trust-docs-test/source/index.html.md

 API Key Permission：Trade<br>
 Rate Limit (NEW): 50times/2s

-This endpoint submit cancellation for multiple orders at once with given criteria.
+This endpoint submit cancellation for multiple orders (not exceeding 100 orders per request) at once with given criteria.

+This endpoint only submit the cancellation request, the actual cancellation result will need to be confirmed by other endpoints like order status, matchresult, etc.

 ### HTTP Request